-Your ‘Zest’ may be said to be almost a magical quality … living life with a sense of adventure, excitement … being motivated in facing challenging situations and being in love with life!
+Your ‘Zest’ is a magical quality … living life with a sense of adventure, excitement … being motivated in facing challenging situations and being in love with life!

-To put in in a much more simple way, when we have ‘Zest’ we’re living a better life!
+To put in in a much more simple way, when we have ‘Zest’ … we’re living!

-Furthermore, I suggest that our zest is a measure, a reflection and indication of our vitality.
-Our vitality is essentially what inspires us, lifts us up, propels us forward and breakthrough our barriers.
-In a nutshell, vitality is a dynamic expression of our aliveness!
+Our zest is a measure, a reflection and indication of our vitality.
+It’s what inspires us, lifts us up, propels us forward and breakthrough our barriers … it’s a dynamic expression of our aliveness!

 It’s difficult to imagine someone who’s highly zestful to be unhappy.
 Also, as being almost a magical quality, we may say that our zest is almost an extra-ordinary super-human strength that we have.
 So, we may ask, where does our zest come from?

-I say that our ‘Zest’has specific components.
-As a component, is the virtue of courage.
+Our ‘Zest’ has specific components.
+One component, is the virtue of courage.
 Zest may be said to be living life with a sense of excitement, approaching life as an adventure, being motivated, in facing challenging situations.
 Zest is said to be, essentially a concept of courage, and involves acquiring the motivation to complete challenging situations and tasks.
 Those who have zest exude enthusiasm, excitement and energy while approaching tasks in life.
 Hence, the concept of zest involves performing tasks wholeheartedly, whilst also being adventurous, vivacious and energetic.
 Enthusiasm is much more than just a general interest in something.
 More-so, it may be described as an eagerness, drive, keenness and exuberant expression of life!

 I suggest that to measure our zest:

 As we awake, in the morning how to we look forward to the day?
 Also, throughout the day, as our level of eagerness and willingness to get started on a project.
 How well we participate in life, rather than just being a spectator from the sidelines.